lambdaclass/concrete/ROADMAP.md

 already forced by bug 048 plus one workload budget; do not build a parallel cost-semantics task before those existing obligation owners need shared machinery.

+If a timing interpretation of `complexity_guarded` is ever entertained, run the correlation experiment first: cost-model step counts vs. measured time on the R-0416–R-0419 corpus (base64_cli, png_chunks, wordfreq).
+Poor correlation is expected on memory-bound workloads and invalidates nothing about the complexity claims; only a strong result licenses even speaking about time.

 ### Task R-0418